-(1) Income tax: tax regulations applicable and in force provide the following:

-- For 2013 the nominal rate of the income tax is 25% (2012 33%) for the parent and national affiliates with the exception of Orbitel Servicios Internacionales, which because it is a company located in a Free Trade Zone has a nominal tax rate of 15%.
-The nominal rate of the income tax for equity CREE is of 9% as of 2013- For the Guatemala affiliates, the tax is determined by the Optional Regime (rate of 31% on the taxable income determined on the taxable income determined on the basis of the net income) or by the General Regime (6% rate on gross income and 10% for capital gains); for the affiliates of El Salvador 30% for the companies with taxable income higher than US\$150,000 and 25% for those that do not exceed that limit; for the Panama and Mexico affiliates a taxation rate of 30%. - The domiciliary public utility companies in Colombia are excluded from determining the income tax by the system of presumptive income calculated based on the net tax equity of the immediately preceding year; for the calculation of the income tax for equity CREE they are not benefited by that exclusion.

-- Due to the operations that EPM carries out with its related parties located abroad, it is subject to the regulations that in respect to transfer pricing were introduced in Colombia with laws 788 of 2002 and 863 of 2003. - In the year 2012 Law 52 was enacted in Panama, which contemplates obligations regarding transfer pricing applicable to the operations with related parties. - The Parent Company of the EPM Group uses the tax deduction called "Special deduction for investments in productive fixed assets", equivalent to 40% of investments made during the fiscal year.
+- (1) Income tax: tax regulations applicable and in force provide the following: - For 2014 the nominal rate of the income tax is 33% (2013 33%) for the parent and national affiliates with the exception of Orbitel Servicios Internacionales, which because it is a company located in a Free Trade Zone has a nominal tax rate of 15%.
+The nominal rate of the income tax for equity CREE is of 9% as of 2013- For the Guatemala affiliates, the tax is determined by the Optional Regime (rate of 31% on the taxable income determined on the taxable income determined on the basis of the net income) or by the General Regime (6% rate on gross income and 10% for capital gains); for the affiliates of El Salvador 30% for the companies with taxable income higher than US\$150,000 and 25% for those that do not exceed that limit; for the Panama and Mexico affiliates a taxation rate of 30%. - The domiciliary public utility companies in Colombia are excluded from determining the income tax by the system of presumptive income calculated based on the net tax equity of the immediately preceding year; for the calculation of the income tax for equity CREE they are not benefited by that exclusion. - Due to the operations that EPM carries out with its related parties located abroad, it is subject to the regulations that in respect to transfer pricing were introduced in Colombia with laws 788 of 2002 and 863 of 2003. - The Parent Company of the EPM Group uses the tax deduction called "Special deduction for investments in productive fixed assets", equivalent to 40% of investments made during the fiscal year.
 This benefit continues in effect for the parent company on occasion of the legal stability agreement signed with the National Government in 2008.
 Said benefit contemplates the condition of applying the depreciation by the straight line system on the assets subject to this deduction; if the assets are sold or cease to be used in the income producing activity prior to the expiration of their economic life, it will be mandatory for the company to reimburse the value of the deduction claimed proportionately to the remaining useful life of the asset in the income tax return of the tax period in which this event occurs.
 This benefit is transferred to the shareholders through the increase of not taxed dividends. - With the entry into force of Decree 957 of December 2011 that modified ISR (Income Tax) Law of El Salvador, the dividends that are paid or credited to the partners or shareholders were taxed with a 5% withholding.

-The listing of the net taxable income for the entire Business Group as of December 31 is shown below:
+The listing of the net taxable income for the Group as of June 30, 2014, and June 30, 2013 is shown below: